 - rich people who look poor

 - black people dress rich but are poor

 - rich people dont dress rich

 - rich people dont try to look trich

 - the rivh look poor

-- why do rich people dress poor
+- what do rich people look for in poor

 - what is rich people look from poor